fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 Importing modules into your project traditionally requires using a package manager where you host your modules in a registry, and then before deploying your application, go through an installation process to import those modules into your code.

-With HTTPS Imports, you are now able to import modules directly into your code through the use of direct URLs like so:
+With HTTPS Imports, you are now able to import modules directly into your code through the use of absolute URL paths like so:

 ```javascript
 import fusebitValueProp from "https://msakbar.github.io/fusebitValueProp.js"